Squarespace/introduction-to-react-workshop/README.md

-## 05 Profile Context
+## 06 Create Profile

 In this step, the code we are writing is within these files:
 `src/App.js`
-`components/ProfileGrid.js`
+`components/FormInput.js`
-`components/SearchForm.js`
+`components/ProfileForm.js`

-`provider/ProfileProvider.js`
+In this step we add a form to create profiles, using similar techniques that we used in earlier steps.
-`hooks/useProfileState.js`
+Note that the avatar is not customizeable yet.

-In this step we extract the profile state into context through the `ProfileProvider`, and access it with a hook.
+That functionality will be implemented in a follow-up step.